Lecture Theater (G/F), Lo Ka Chung Building, Institute for Advanced Study, Lee Shau Kee Campus, HKUST

 In 2013, the online release of the Chinese animated short film Forward, Comrades!
 (Qianjin, Dawalixi) has provoked highly polarized reactions among its viewers in China and Russia, largely due to the way it entails to assemble the history of socialism.
 The same can be said about the remediation of the socialist propaganda posters in another independent animated film Have a Nice Day (Da shijie, 2017).
 But how does Chinese independent animation capture the history of socialism?
 Do they assume a transcendent position to get out of the capitalist history of nation-states?Since animation has long been regarded as the medium that tends to structure the world differently, this paper seeks to reconsider the relation between animation and history by exploring how Forward, Comrades! and Have a Nice Day strive to assemble the history of difference in the context of the internet-based production, distribution, and circulation of independent animation and China’s socialist aftermath.
 My analysis of these animations will be centering on how the circulation of affective flow forms a space that could not be reduced to China, the Eastern Bloc, or any given territory that assumes a normative understanding of nation-states.
 The remediation of documentaries, radio, posters, and photography from the socialist past in those independent animation evokes an embodied experience and desire that has a potential to grasp modern history alternatively.

-Hang Wu is a PhD student in East Asian Studies at McGill University.
+Hang Wu is a PhD student in the Department of Cinema and Media Studies at the University of Chicago.
 Her research interests include animation and film, critical area studies, the animal and sovereignty, and Chinese socialism and postsocialism.
 Her articles on Chinese animation and film appeared in journals such as Contemporary Cinema(Dangdaidianying), and Animation: An Interdisciplinary Journal.
 Her current research explores the production of special effects (visual and auditory) in Chinese film history in relation to monsters, ghosts, aliens, and supernatural forces, and the question of subject formation and becoming-human.

 12:20-12:30pm: group photo at the lobby of the conference room